josecampana/Deconstruction_is_your_friend/loops.md

   return {
     ...acc,
     [key]: {
-      ...product, //all the content (keys and values) of product
+      ...product, //a copy of all the product content
       availability: availability[key], //a new key/field "availability" with the availability data of this product
       price: price[key] //a new key/field "price" with the price data of this product }